 In the Design Runs window, it is possible to examine runtime and timing criteria.
 In this case:

-- Runtime has improved from 2:13 to 1:31 for implementation as seen in the Elapsed column. - WNS has been maintained at 1.452
+• Runtime has reduced for implementation as seen in the Elapsed column.

+WNS > 0.000 has been maintained

 Note: Synthesis has not been run in a different mode than before so should be similar to before.